A-M-D-R-3-W/SmartSnip/README.md

 ## Installation

-Before installing SmartSnippingTool, ensure you have Python installed on your system.
+Before installing SmartSnip, ensure you have Python installed on your system.
 Follow these steps:

 1. Clone the repository or download the source code: